vinjn/vinjn.github.io_/_posts/2013-08-08-android-development-with-pure-Cpp.md

 ---
 layout: post
-title: How to develop Android application with pure C++
+title: How to develop Android Apps with pure C++
 ---

 {{ page.title }}